ParlayPlay promo code CBSSPORTS: Up to $100 deposit match for NFL Week 3 picks, NFL props

 ParlayPlay offers new users a deposit match worth up to $100 with promo code CBSSPORTS

-The Week 3 NFL schedule features a full 16-game slate and gets underway when longtime AFC East rivals square off with the Buffalo Bills hosting the Miami Dolphins on 'Thursday Night Football', offering an excellent opportunity to utilize the latest ParlayPlay promo code CBSSPORTS, which gives new users a first deposit match of up to $100 and free $5 contest entry.
-Elsewhere on the Wednesday professional sports schedule, there is a full 15-game MLB slate, featuring matchups like Phillies vs. Dodgers and Padres vs. Mets, as well as UEFA Champions League action.
+NFL Week 3 gets kicks off with a matchup between the Miami Dolphins and Buffalo Bills at Highmark Stadium in an AFC West rivalry on 'Thursday Night Football', offering an excellent opportunity to utilize the latest ParlayPlay promo code CBSSPORTS, which gives new users a first deposit match of up to $100 and free $5 contest entry.
+Elsewhere on the Thursday professional sports schedule, there is a full 10-game MLB slate, featuring matchups like Giants vs. Dodgers and Mets vs. Padres, as well as UEFA Champions League action.
 Click here to get the latest ParlayPlay promo code for new users:

 Here's how to claim the ParlayPlay Fantasy promo: